How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 - Healing faster postpartum.

-- Play with your baby more.
+- Playing with your baby more.

-- More energy (and less exhaustion).
+- Having more energy (and less exhaustion).

-- Improved mood.
+- An improved mood.

-- Sleep better.
+- Sleeping better.

 - Fewer food cravings.

-- Less fussy baby.
+- A less fussy baby.

 - Easier to identify problem foods.